 The most expensive groceries in Norway

 The report also broke down the food and non-alcoholic beverages category for further analysis.
-Norway ranked most expensive in three specific categories: bread and cereals; fruit and vegetables; and milk, cheese and eggs.
+When it comes to shopping, Norway ranked most expensive in three specific categories: bread and cereals; fruit and vegetables; and milk, cheese and eggs.
 The latter isn't a surprise given Norway's strict controls on the important and sale of dairy products.

 Norway's prices for meat were ranked third behind Switzerland and Iceland.
 Norway's cheapest prices relative to the European average are in the fish category.
 According to the report, fish is more expensive in nine European countries, with landlocked Switzerland the most expensive.